agucova/awesome-esp/README.md

 - [Espressif AT](http://bbs.espressif.com/) - The default vanilla firmware for the ESP8266.
 - [NodeMCU](https://github.com/nodemcu/nodemcu-firmware) - An eLua-based firmware for the ESP8266.
 - [ESPBasic](http://www.esp8266basic.com/) - A BASIC firmware for easy and wireless programming, ready for the 8266.
+- [esp-rs](https://github.com/esp-rs) - Organization home to a number of community projects enabling the use of the Rust programming language on various SoCs and modules produced by Espressif Systems.
 - [MicroPython](https://github.com/micropython/micropython/) - An implemention of Python3 for the ESP8266 and 32.
 - [ESP3D](https://github.com/luc-github/ESP3D) - An experimental firmware for 3D Printers, both the ESP32 and 8266.
 - [Frankenstein](https://github.com/nekromant/esp8266-frankenstein) - A quick and dirty firmware with cool features for the ESP8266.